claudiob/red-fab-deploy/README.rst

     $ fab go:production
     $ fab -i deploy/[your private SSH key here] set_hosts:production go_setup:stage=production
     $ fab -i deploy/[your private SSH key here] set_hosts:production go_deploy:stage=production,tagname=tag

+NOTE: If you already have generated a config for deployment DO NOT generate another config file.
+This is very important as you may overwrite the original and lose the information you have inside of it.
+Furthermore, you'll want to check in the config file into your repository.

 Cloud Server Setup
 ==================